sebastiantoh/tp/docs/team/hakujitsu.md

  For example, they can use it to take note of the client's needs, wants and preferences.
  * Highlights: This was a relatively simple feature to implement.

  ### Contributions to documentation: Which sections did you contribute to the UG?

  ### Contributions to the DG: Which sections did you contribute to the DG?
 Which UML diagrams did you add/updated?
  ### Contributions to team-based tasks :

  * I handled release management for an informal milestone set by the team, v1.3a, intended to be a checkpoint within v1.3.
  * I handled the JAR release in Week 10.
  * I maintained the issue tracker by removing duplicate issues after the conclusion of the mock PE.
- * I uploaded the labelled UI diagram in the User Guide.
+ * I wrote an explanation of the user interface in the User Guide.
+ * I added the parameter tables for Person related commands.

  ### Review/mentoring contributions: Links to PRs reviewed, instances of helping team members in other ways
   Here is a list of PRs reviewed by me with non-trivial comments: